zhanymkanov/fastapi-best-practices/README.md

 ### 27. you can just raise a ValueError in pydantic schemas, if that's it faces user request.
 it will return a nice response
 ### 28. don't forget that fastapi converts response Model to Dict then to Model then to JSON
-### 29. if no async lib, and poor documentation, then use asgiref
+### 29. if no async lib, and poor documentation, then use starlette's run_in_threadpool or asgiref
 ### 30. use linters (black, isort, autoflake)
 ### 31. set logs from day 0